Girl Scouts of Western New York, Inc.

 a.
 The quorum for the member meetings shall be thirty-five percent (35%) of the voting members of the Council entitled to vote at the meeting.

 b.
 Despite the absence of a quorum, the members present may adjourn the meeting to another time and place and it shall not be necessary to give notice of the adjourned meeting if the time and place to which the meeting is adjourned are announced at the meeting at which the adjournment is taken.
 If a quorum is present at the adjourned meeting, any business may be transacted that might have been transacted on the original date of the meeting.
-If, after the adjournment, however, the Board of Directors fixes a new record date for determining the members entitled to vote at the adjourned meeting, a notice of the adjourned meeting shall be given to each member then entitled to notice under these Bylaws.
+If after the adjournment, however, the Board of Director fixes a new record date for determining the members entitled to vote at the adjourned meeting, a notice of the adjourned meeting shall be give to each member then entitled to notice under these By-laws.

 a.
 All matters shall be determined by a majority vote of the votes cast at a meeting unless otherwise provided by New York State Law or these By-laws.

 b.
 Election of Officers, Directors-at-Large and National Council Delegates and Alternates shall occur by one of the methods listed below.
 Only one method may be used for an election; there shall not be a combination of voting methods used during an election.
 The method of voting to be used during a particular election cycle shall be determined by the Board of Directors.
 The methods which may be used are:

 i. at the annual meeting by members present in person or linked by telecommunications or by means such that all members participating in the meeting are able to hear one another and participate in the proceedings; or

 ii. by mail ballot in accordance with the procedure established by the Board of Directors.